Dragon-Git/icdk/README.md

 ### Options

-- `--input <input_json_file>`: Specifies the input JSON file containing the configuration for the testbench structure.
+- `--input <input_cfg_file>`: Specifies the input configuration file containing the configuration for the testbench structure.
 - `--output <output_directory>`: Specifies the directory where the generated files will be placed.

 ### Help